timescale/timescaledb/src/import/README.md

 * If you have to slightly modify a public Postgres function, copy it here and rename it.
 Having two functions named the same but doing different things creates confusion.

-* The file that contains a copy must have the same relative path to `src/import` as the Postgres file to the `src/backend`.
+* The `.c` source file that contains a copy must have the same relative path to `src/import` as the Postgres `.c` file to the `src/backend`.

 * When copying multiple functions from the same file, they must have the same relative order as in the Postgres file.

+* The header files in Postgres have different layout from the source files.
+Since they mostly contain just function declarations, it's not necessary to follow the precise Postgres names or relative paths for header files.

 * Do not introduce any formatting or linter differences to the copies.
 The files in this directory are excluded from additional linter checks at the CMake level.